-This meeting looks at a Celebration of Learning, progress of the SDP and MAP within the agenda items listed in the ADDO and is chaired by the Executive Head Teacher/Headteacher.
-The agenda remains the same for every meeting and the ADDO details any specific items that may need adding around reporting timelines or governor/ trustee demands.
-The agenda:
+This meeting looks at a Celebration of Learning, progress of the SOP and MAP within the agenda items listed in the ADDO, and is chaired by the Executive Head Teacher/Headteacher.
+The agenda is bespoke to each term, where there is a strong focus identified.